pavankumar283/pavankumar283/README.md

 ## 📌 About Me
 - Ex-Bosch Intern with hands-on experience in PCBA quality testing and data-driven dashboards, reporting.
-- I’m an aspiring Data Analyst skilled in SQL, Python, Excel, and Power BI, with a solid track record of cleaning, analyzing, and visualizing data to support business decisions.
+- I’m skilled in SQL, Python, Excel, and Power BI, with a solid track record of cleaning, analyzing, and visualizing data to support business decisions.
-- I build clear, insight-driven dashboards and quickly adapt to new tools, and I’m actively looking for entry-level data roles to apply and grow these skills.
+- I build clear, insight-driven dashboards and quickly adapt to new tools, and I’m actively looking for entry-level Quality Engineer roles to apply and grow these skills.

 ## 📊 GitHub Stats